-One of the most important reasons why Google is still so popular is that they give away their products and services for free and only charges (often selfish) businesses.
-So in order to become popular on the Web and earn many shares and links you do not need to perform a specific task I or others tell you to.
+One of the most important reasons why Google is still so popular is that they give away their products and services for free and only charge (often selfish) businesses.
+So, in order to become popular on the Web and earn many shares and links, you do not need to perform a specific task I or others tell you to.

 You don’t need content creation, but you neither need broken link building or helping people with hacked sites.